Nanoshi/DurainShell/README.md

 # DurianShell
-Command line parameter generater
+Command line parameter generater and automated vulnerability tester.
+It's fully modular with the ability to add any tool that you choose.
-And
-Automated vulnerability scanner

 Not functional just yet but I plan to use the functionality an robustness of powershell to automate my Nmap scans and do future scans based on the results.